itenium-be/Vue.js-Tutorial/README.md

 npm install
 ```

-ATTN: Some Webstorm attendees needed to do an additioan `npm install node-sass`.
+ATTN: Some Webstorm attendees needed to do an additional `npm install node-sass`.
 As always with npm, read the error messages :)